 NYLOC’s roots go back to 1998 when Alan Allison and a few other Club Lotus members got together and formed the club.
 Alan wrote this piece in 2005 on how we started which has been published in a number of place.
-Almost 4 years on and we’ve changed a few things and grown even bigger with a membership in excess of 190 (March 2009).
-I’ll try to add the last 4 years since the article was written but meanwhile – here’s the history from 1998 to 2005…
+Here’s the history from 1998 to 2005…

 It was suggested a while ago that we should have a brief history of North Yorkshire Lotus Owners Club for the benefit of new and prospective members, so I’ve finally managed to throw something together.
 I’ve given a few name checks from memory, but please don’t be offended if you’re not mentioned – every member is an important part of NYLOC!